-The CSCF v2021 and the revised IAF are both available on swift.com.
-To access the documents, you must log in to mySWIFT with your swift.com credentials via swift.com > Explore our Knowledge Centre section > Support Pages > Security attestation
+The CSCF v2021, v2022 and the revised IAF are available on swift.com.
+To access those documents, you must log in to mySWIFT with your swift.com credentials through swift.com > Explore our Knowledge Centre section > Support Pages > Security attestation.

 Want to find out more?